 Did you know that women with a fuller spiritual life also report a more satisfying sex life, and score higher on well-being indices?
 As a traditionally trained doctor, I was taught to focus on vital signs and physical symptoms, ignoring my patients’ feelings of holistic wellness.ARTICLES PODCASTS

 Almost all of us wish for more fulfilling relationships.
 But are we willing to do what it takes to change?
-With the wisdom earned in midlife, we can finally wake up to the realization that great relationships are made by fixing other people – they are made by learning to know and love ourselves, and letting go of the need to control others.ARTICLES PODCASTS
+With the wisdom earned in midlife, we can finally wake up to the realization that great relationships are NOT made by fixing other people – they are made by learning to know and love ourselves, and letting go of the need to control others.ARTICLES PODCASTS